sangeethasaravanan199/Demo-1/README.md

 # Demo-1

-This is a sample project created during Edunet Foundation training.
+This is a sample project created during <B> Edunet Foundation training</B>.

 ## Features